 She didn’t need convincing.
-If it was important to Kai, she would do whatever was needed.
+If it was important to Kai, she’d do whatever needed.
 She could vacation later.
 “Why haven’t treasure hunters considered Australia before?”

 “Perhaps they have,” he said.
 “The more significant concern is… Why is Ken Cho mounting an expedition to Cooktown, a small coastal village near the edge of the range?”

 An icy chill snaked down Riki’s spine.
-He was wrong—the most significant question was why hadn’t he opened with that piece of intel?
-Any move against Ken Cho and the Yakuza was an automatic in for her.
+He’s wrong—the most significant question was why hadn’t he opened with that piece of intel?
+Any move against Ken Cho and the Yakuza is an automatic in for her.
 She despised everything they represented.
 Extortion, drugs, money laundering.

 Publicly, they had the support of the Imperial family for their role in reclaiming Yamashita’s treasure.
 Didn’t matter that Japan had stolen it to begin with.
 Privately, they commanded a sizeable finder’s fee for every piece of art or antiquity they scavenged and brought back.
 They were cold-blooded, ruthless, and eliminated anything or anyone who got in their way.

 Phantom Pearl would be an irresistible prize.
 Kai wanted it.
 The Yakuza wanted it.
 She was going to get it.

 “They are not on my inform list,” he scoffed.

 Maybe not, but they’d interfered with missions before.
 Kai well knew it.

 “Stop messing with me.
 Is the Cultural Division aware of the movement?”
 The question was more about a specific agent, but she refused to acknowledge that curiosity to Kai.